ShenduoZhang/shenduo.icu/index.md

 # Push me

-Click on the follwing links to push me and my friend to work harder.
-(Try not to click too many times, otherwise we will be exausted to death!)
+Click on the following links to push me and my friend to work harder.
+(Try not to click too many times, otherwise we will be exhausted to death!)

 <a href="javascript:push('pushme')">Push me!</a>